One True King

-One True King (OTK), legally OTK Media, Inc., is an American media organization based in Austin, Texas.
-The organization primarily focuses on online content creation and previously competed professionally in World of Warcraft.
+OTK Media, Inc., doing business as One True King, is an American media organization based in Austin, Texas.
+The organization primarily focuses on online content creation and has previously competed professionally in World of Warcraft.

 History

+2020–2021: Founding and initial growth

 One True King, commonly referred to as OTK, was formed on October 11, 2020, by content creators Asmongold, Mizkif, Esfand, Rich Campbell, and Tips Out.
 In their first video, founding member Asmongold stated, "We came up with this idea of making an org, and building the org around our friends – building the org around friendship in general."
 The organization has been described by its members as being more of a media production company and lifestyle brand as opposed to being confined to any one game or section on Twitch.
 The organization has also gained notability for not receiving major backing from corporations as opposed to traditional esports teams.

-Alongside the initial announcement of the group, the organization unveiled their professional World of Warcraft roster.
+Alongside the group's initial announcement, the organization unveiled its professional World of Warcraft roster.
 The original roster consisted of Trill, Mes, Cdew, and Samiyam.
 The team competed at Blizzard-sanctioned events for one season during the Shadowlands expansion.
+The group also announced its partnership with Artesian Builds, a pre-built PC company.
 On October 27, 2020, the organization announced the addition of streamer Nick Polom, also known by his online alias Nmplol, as a content creator and co-owner.
 In December 2020, OTK partnered with Complexity Gaming's World of Warcraft team in providing coverage of the game's Race to World First event, holding daily roundtable discussions about the race.

-One True King won the "Best Content Organization" award at The Streamer Awards on March 12, 2022.